rukai/PF_Sandbox/compiling.md

 *   Nvida: No extra drivers required
 *   AMD:   vulkan-radeon

-# Compile and run
+# Compile and run PF Sandbox

-To run PF Sandbox: run `CARGO_INCREMENTAL=1 cargo run --release` in the pf_sandbox directory.
+run `cargo run --release` in the pf_sandbox directory.

+# Compile and run PF TAS

-To run PF TAS: run `CARGO_INCREMENTAL=1 cargo run --release` in the pf_tas directory.
+run `cargo run --release` in the pf_tas directory.

+# Compile and run PF Controller Mapper

+run `cargo run --release` in the map_controllers directory.

-# Setup CLI Tool
+# Setup PF CLI

-To build the CLI tool run `cargo build` in the cli directory, the resulting binary is stored at `cli/target/debug/pf_cli`.
+To build the CLI tool run `cargo build` in the pf_cli directory, the resulting binary is stored at `target/debug/pf_cli`.
-Copy `pf_cli` to somewhere in your PATH and rename it `pf`.
+Copy `pf_cli` to somewhere in your PATH and rename it to `pf`.